 Occasionally, through smoke and mirrors and often on the smell of an oily rag, our job here at Ten Days on the Island is to create a banquet of transformational arts experiences for communities across Tasmania.
 We’ve been doing it for 20 years, thanks to the vision and brilliance of the artists we work with.

 It’s just a lot more complicated this time.
 We can model all kinds of scenarios, but we cannot really know how our artists and audiences will respond in March next year.
 We don’t know if they’ll be allowed to sit next to each other in theatres, if dancers’ sweaty bodies can touch in rehearsal, if musicians can play to full rooms, if actors can share dressing rooms, if choirs can sing together, if strangers will want to mingle in foyers.

 What we do know is that there is no shortage of creativity in this lockdown period.
 Strange as it is, given the devastating impact of COVID-19 on the arts industry, there’s no question that a lot of amazing art will be made in 2020.
 Under the dull surface of lockdown stasis, the creative lives of artists are humming hives of activity, and thousands of extraordinary little microcosms are incredibly focused and productive right now.

 The ideas that are emerging are not, I notice, just business as usual.
 Many indicate a shift in mindset; a more generous consideration of what people might need right now, greater concern for the audience experience.
-Some artists’ proposals, like this beautiful one tendays.org.au/there-is-no-i-in-island-callout, invite the community to share their feelings with us.
+Artists’ proposals have invited the community to share their feelings with us.